xk-io/xk-io.github.io/_posts/2015-07-10-aus-two-party-failed-us.md

 > What if every rural seat in the country sent someone to parliament who was prepared to actually fight for the things that matter to rural communities?
 What if the country people elected MPs who were strongly invested in rural medical facilities, ... [many more examples] ... infrastructure and education?

 Excluding the obvious question 'who are they fighting and how long will that last?', unfortunately, electing a benevolent dictator is not really a solution.
 Essentially, that is the fictional entity Gilmore imagines, and often what we all imagine, but it is a simplistic and flawed vision.
 The who-should-rule question has no good answer, especially for communities of our size.
 There are just too many ideas, people, interests, and motives for one independent to represent them all fairly.
 It doesn't matter how much someone *wants* to do good things, that in no way *enables* them to.
-Without an explanation of *why* results should improve we should not expect then to.
+Without an explanation of *why* results should improve we should not expect them to.
 Gilmore offers no such explanation.

 There are also a number of *traditional* political problems Gilmore's 'solution' doesn't solve.
 For example, minor parties have never been good at working together: factions, ideology, dogma, these are what are expressed when you put minor parties in a room.
 It's not a magic recipe for success, and we've known that for a long time.